Execution of Mary, Queen of Scots: Execution

 Mary was not beheaded with a single strike.
 The first blow missed her neck and struck the back of her head.
 The second blow severed the neck, except for a small bit of sinew, which the executioner cut through using the axe.
 Afterwards, he held her head aloft and declared "God save the Queen."
 At that moment, the auburn tresses in his hand turned out to be a wig and the head fell to the ground, revealing that Mary had very short, grey hair.

 Cecil's nephew, who was present at the execution, reported to his uncle that after her death, "Her lips stirred up and down a quarter of an hour after her head was cut off".
-Reports mention that Mary's small pet dog owned emerged from hiding among her skirts.
+Reports mention that Mary's small pet dog emerged from hiding among her skirts.
 These details were not included in an abbreviated newsletter penned by a German Calvinist Emanuel Tomascon.
 Items supposedly worn or carried by Mary at her execution are of doubtful provenance; contemporary accounts state that all her clothing, the block, and everything touched by her blood was burnt in the fireplace of the Great Hall to obstruct relic hunters.

 Aftermath

+Robert Beale provided a sketch of the execution.

 When the news of the execution reached Elizabeth, she became indignant and asserted that William Davison had disobeyed her instructions not to part with the warrant and that the Privy Council had acted without her authority.
 Elizabeth's vacillation and deliberately vague instructions gave her plausible deniability to attempt to avoid the direct stain of Mary's blood.
 Davison was arrested, thrown into the Tower of London, and found guilty of misprision.
 He was released 19 months later, after William Cecil and Francis Walsingham interceded on his behalf.

 Roger Aston first broke the news to James VI and I, and Robert Carey was Elizabeth's official messenger.
+James VI bought mourning clothes for his household.
 Robert Carvyle, an English officer and message carrier based at Berwick-upon-Tweed was in Edinburgh in February 1587.
 He heard that James VI was sceptical that Elizabeth I was sorry for his mother's death.
 The townspeople of Edinburgh were angry and posted comments and poems called "libels" in the street, against James, his diplomats, and Elizabeth who was called a Jezebel.

+A sketch of the execution was made by Robert Beale which he forwarded to the Privy Council.
+In subsequent years a number of engraved images of the execution and portraits of Mary were made and published by her Catholic sympathisers in Europe.